Kreluzen/mzmine_documentation/docs/workflows/imsworkflow/lc-ms-and-lc-ims-ms-data-comparison.md

 - intensity,
 - and retention time.

-At every retention time, a whole mass spectrum is acquired (yellow).
+At every retention time, a whole mass spectrum is acquired (orange).
 Putting all scans together creates a three-dimensional plane.
 By slicing the three-dimensional data at a single m/z value (+- a value of tolerance), [**EICs**](../../terminology/general-terminology.md#extracted-ion-chromatogram) can be created (green).